ssemart/TrendNest/README.md

-# TrendNest_YT Project Setup Guide
+# TrendNest Project Setup Guide

 This guide provides step-by-step instructions for setting up the TrendNest_YT Laravel project on a new computer.